iamchadarmstrong/chezmoi-a-la-carte/README.md

 - **CI/CD:** GitHub Actions, release-please
 - **Commit Style:** [Conventional Commits v1](https://www.conventionalcommits.org/en/v1.0.0/)

+## UI Architecture

+The TUI (Terminal User Interface) is built using the Bubble Tea framework and is organized into three main packages within `internal/ui/`:

+- **`core`**: This package provides the foundational elements for the UI.
+It includes:

+  - **Theme Management**: Defines the `Theme` interface and `DefaultTheme` implementation, along with functions for managing themes (`CurrentTheme`, `RegisterTheme`, `SetTheme`).
+  - **Styling**: Contains the `Styles` struct holding various `lipgloss.Style` definitions, functions to build and access current styles (`BuildStyles`, `CurrentStyles`), and layout constants (`PanelWidth`, `ListHeight`, etc.).
+  - **Color Helpers**: Utility functions for color manipulation, like `colorToAdaptive`.
+  - **Basic UI Models**: Simple, reusable Bubble Tea models like `StringModel` and `EmptyModel`.
+  - **Emoji Handling**: Logic for selecting and normalizing emojis for display (`EmojiForEntry`, `NormalizeEmoji`).

+- **`components`**: This package contains individual, self-contained UI components that are used to build the TUI.
+Examples include:

+  - `DetailsPanelModel`: Renders the detailed view of a selected software item.
+  - `HelpDialogModel`: Displays the help dialog.
+  - `ListPaneModel`: Manages and displays lists of software items.
+  - `SearchBarModel`: Provides search functionality.
+    These components directly use elements from the `core` package for styling and theming.

+- **`patterns`**: This package offers more complex UI patterns and layouts composed of core elements and components.
+Examples include:
+  - `Dialog`: A function to create a standardized dialog box.
+  - `Card`: A function to create a card-like container.
+  - `SplitPaneLayout`: An interface and implementation for creating split-pane views (e.g., list/details).
+  - `PlaceOverlay`: A utility to position an overlay (like a dialog) on top of existing content.
+  - Container helpers like `NewEnhancedContainer`, `GetListPanelStyle`, and `GetDetailPanelStyle`.

+This structure promotes a clear separation of concerns, making it easier to manage and extend the UI.
+Application code (like in `cmd/chezmoi-a-la-carte/main.go`) primarily interacts with these three packages to construct and manage the user interface.

 ## Features

 - Interactive TUI for browsing and selecting software